fthdgn-gh/website/content/blog/journey-to-linux-from-windows/index.en.md

 I have two mail accounts at the moment, namely Outlook and GMail.
 I've been using the new Outlook on Windows, it's alright, but on Linux, I don't have that option.
 I wanted to try Thunderbird from Mozilla using this experiment as an excuse and it's been great.
 I would recommend using it for your mailing needs.

+### Office Suite - Libre Office

+My choice of office application is Libre Office.
+Linux have couple other options, so you can choose from any of them to your liking.

 ### Note - Microsoft OneNote and Obsidian

 Yes, the service of choice for note taking purposes for me was and in some cases still is Microsoft OneNote.
 I did get used to it back on Windows and I've been using it for a long time.
 I also did use Obsidian a bit but it was not my go to app.